Jarvis Disaster Law

 Retainer or project-based

 For corporate clients: 30–50% of business insurance claims are initially undervalued.
 Pre-event policy audit prevents catastrophic post-disaster losses.
-Kendall’s $2M+ bad-faith settlement set binding California precedent.
+Kendall’s precedent-setting bad-faith case set binding California precedent.

 04